 There is nothing like the smell of cooking raspberries.
 Okay maybe there is, but they smell so amazing that if I could bottle that scent I would.
-One of the next best things is this luscious, ruby red Raspberry Curd.
 As the raspberries cook the smell fills your entire house.
 And in the end, you are left with this creamy, tart fruit spread that is so delicious I eat it by the spoon full.
+If you love fruit curd, check out the recipes for my other Fruit Curds, including classics like lemon and lime.

 Ingredients for Raspberry Curd